Skip to main content

 Metro-Detroit farmer uses goats, personal connection to help ‘beautify’ Belle Isle Park

-DETROIT — In the front seat of a trailer-less semi, Nubian goats peek their heads out of the half-opened window, seemingly asking to be let out, held, or heard by their owner.
+From the front seat of a trailer-less semi, Nubian goats peek their heads out the half-opened window, seemingly asking to be let out, held or heard by their owner.

-For Jackson, Belle Isle is beautiful, historic, and rich with 982-acre opportunity, Neo-Gothic architecture, and honeysuckle — a toxic plant that he said needs to be eliminated.
+For Jackson, Belle Isle is beautiful, historic and rich with opportunity, neo-Gothic architecture and honeysuckle — a toxic plant that he said needs to be eliminated.

 In two weeks, that shouldn’t be a problem for the area surrounding the Nancy Brown Peace Carillon, a 98-foot-tall bell tower on the island park that honors a beloved former Detroit News columnist.
 While the tower’s bells no longer chime, the state continues to clean up the grounds overtaken by thistle, poison ivy, and invasive cattails.